nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Format: `exportCSV`

-Example of usage: User enters `exportCSV` to export all builds.
+Example of usage: Enter `exportCSV` to export all builds.

 Expected outcome: The program will export all builds to a CSV file.
 ```